TinsuAI/siufu/docs/prd.md

 **Core User Guide:**
 1. User guide created as `docs/user-guide.md` (Markdown format with embedded screenshots)
 2. User guide section "Getting Started": System login, First-time setup, Navigation overview, User roles (processor vs admin)
-3. User guide section "Processing a Declaration": Step-by-step workflow with screenshots for each screen: Upload screen (drag-drop 6 files), Processing status screen (progress bar), Review screen (PDF viewer + form), Approval and export
+3. User guide section "Processing a Declaration": Step-by-step workflow with screenshots for each screen: Upload screen (drag-drop 4 required documents, multiple CO files accepted), Processing status screen (progress bar), Review screen (PDF viewer + form), Approval and export
 4. User guide section "Review Interface": How to interpret confidence colors (green/yellow/red), How to edit fields inline, How to use PDF jump navigation (click field → see source), How to handle validation warnings
 5. User guide section "Knowledge Base Management" (Admin only): How to upload updated Good List, How to upload updated EXIM Tariff, How to view version history, How to rollback to previous version
 6. User guide section "Analytics Dashboard" (Admin only): How to read correction statistics, How to identify frequently-corrected fields, How to export corrections data as CSV